Wolferacing/wolfsdenvideo/README.md

     -   The application needs a database connection URL.
 You can set this as an environment variable.

 4.  **Configure Environment Variable:**
-    The application reads the database connection string from the `DATABASE_URL` environment variable.

-    You can set this in your shell before running the app:
-    ```bash
-    export DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE_NAME"
+    Create a file named `.env` in the root of the project.
+This file will store your local database connection string and is ignored by git.
+    Add the following line to your `.env` file, replacing the values with your own:
     ```
+    # .env file
+    DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE_NAME"

-    **Example for a local setup:**
+    # Example for a local setup:
-    ```bash
-    export DATABASE_URL="postgresql://postgres:mysecretpassword@localhost:5432/firevplayer"
+    # DATABASE_URL="postgresql://postgres:mysecretpassword@localhost:5432/firevplayer"
     ```

 5.  **Run the server:**